jiangxincode/mpi.vim/README.md

 # mpi.vim

 Syntax highlight, matching rules and mappings for the mpi.
+Now the plugin on support the C binding of MPI, and C++ or Fortran binding is on the way.
+If you have some advises, please tell me, open a issue, give me a pull request, or send me a email.
+Hava a good time on MPI.

++ Aloys
++ jiangxinnju@163.com

 ## Installation

 If you use [Vundle](https://github.com/gmarik/vundle),add the following line to your `~/.vimrc`: